 If your partner is asking you or directing you to engage in illegal behavior, your actions are – under law- your own choice.
 You have to decide if YOU (not your dominant) wants to engage in illegal behaviors.
 Partners pressuring you into doing something you are uncomfortable with or something illegal is a sign of abuse.

 The longer you play, the higher the probability you will end up having a bad play session or relationship.
-It is the nature of human relationships that they are not 100 percent satisfying all the time.
+It is the nature of human relationships that they are not 100 percent satisfying.
 Submissives have to own their own role in the relationship or play when it goes awry.

 It can be hard to admit to yourself when your behavior contributed to a debacle.
 No play is completely controlled by a single individual.
 When you feel bad or have had a traumatic session, you need to allow yourself space to figure out what went wrong.